Winter Weather Advisory - Mon. Evening Update

 So far, February is running 1 degrees colder than average in Grand Rapids…after January was 2.6 degrees colder than average.
 In the contiguous U.S., this was the coldest January since 1994.

-This is a picture from the webcam at the Mackinac Bridge Thursday afternoon It’s snowing hard enough that you can’t see most of the bridge.
+This is a picture from the webcam at the Mackinac Bridge Thursday afternoon.
+There were times when it has looked like that this weeken.
+It’s ocasionally snowing hard enough that you can’t see most of the bridge.
 The Bridge Authority warned that the bridge was icy and slippery.
 Would you like to drive over the bridge in that kind of weather?

-While we get snow on Saturday, severe thunderstorms will hit the South.
-This is the severe weather outlook map from the Storm Prediction Center for Saturday/Saturday night.
-You can see an Enhanced Outlook Area (in orange on the map above) from far east Texas across Louisiana, southeast Arkansas, Mississippi and into western Alabama.
-The Slight Risk Area (in yellow on the map) runs from east Texas to the tip of North Carolina.
+While we got the snow, severe thunderstorms hit the South.
+This is the severe weather outlook map from the Storm Prediction Center for this Saturday/Saturday night.
+You can see an Enhanced Outlook Area (in orange on the map above) from Louisiana and southeast Arkansas, across Mississippi and into western Alabama.
+The Slight Risk Area (in yellow on the map) runs from east Texas to western Georgia.
 The Storm Prediction Center warns of “Scattered to numerous damaging wind gusts and a few tornadoes.”

 Here’s a pretty pic. of the Thunder Bay Island lighthouse from Thursday PM.
 There’s ice at the shore, then a stretch of open water, then more ice as you look out over Lake Huron.